aashishkasar/Whatsapp-chat-Analysis/README.md

 ## Demo

-You can try out the live demo of this project on https://whatsapp-chat-analysis-b7ztkmuqysbwinh7ma7vld.streamlit.app/
+You can try out the live demo of this project on (Copy the link and paste it into your browser.) https://whatsapp-chat-analysis-b7ztkmuqysbwinh7ma7vld.streamlit.app/
 ## Installation

 To run this project locally, follow the instructions below: